Get

 Film Length 1 hr 20 min

-Love documentaries?
-Curious about what it takes for a canine to become a guide dog to people who are blind?
+Do you love documentaries or are curious about what it takes for a canine to become a guide dog to people who are blind?
 Then Pick of the Litter is for you!
-This documentary follows a group of Golden Retriever puppies from the moment they’re born as they take a two-year journey to become guide dogs for blind people.
+This documentary follows a group of Golden Retriever puppies from the moment they’re born and shows their two-year journey to become guide dogs for the blind.
 You’ll see all the training it takes to become a guide dog and find out which pups make the final cut.

 7. Napoleon